CREDIT/DEBIT CARD AND PAYPAL PAYMENT OPTIONS

 PayPal "Donation" Function

-Once you make the payment, you will get an e-mail confirmation that looks like the following (I made a $1 payment just to check out the process):
+Once you make the payment, you will get an e-mail confirmation that looks like the following (I made a $1 payment to myself just to check out the process):

-So, there are a number of options that can be used to take care of an invoice besides the traditional mailing of a check or money order.
+So, there are a number of options you can use to take care of an invoice besides the traditional mailing of a check or money order.

-If you have any question about this change in procedure, please get back to me.
+If you have any question about any of these options, please get back to me.